Terms and Conditions

 Also, please feel free to contact me with questions or if you would like additional pictures.

-stating the intent to buy.
-Your email stating you intend to buy constitutes a
+intent to buy.
+Your email stating you intend to buy constitutes a sale.
+I will

-sale.
-I will reply with an email requesting the ship to address and payment
+reply with an email requesting the ship to address and payment preference.
+I

-preference.
-I will accept personal checks and PayPal.
+will accept personal checks and PayPal.
 I prefer PayPal.
-PayPal
+PayPal will ship right

-will ship right away.
-Personal checks require a waiting time (until it clears my
+away.
+Personal checks require a waiting time (until it clears my bank, approx

-bank, approx 5-10 days) before shipping.
-For local pickup, payment must be made in cash or prepaid as described
+5-10 days) before shipping.
+For local pickup, payment must be made in cash or

-above.
-Payment must be received in full within ten (10) days of the sale.
+prepaid as described above.
+Payment must be received in full within ten (10)

 Guarantee.
 All radios, if restored and stated as working, are